Back to Blog

 White-label AI receptionists for medical practices let agencies offer HIPAA-compliant phone answering to healthcare clients while earning 50-70% margins on recurring revenue.

+This guide walks through the margin math behind a healthcare white-label offer (platform cost versus client pricing, as of June 2026), how to pick the specialties that convert fastest, and the training steps to stand up a compliant agent per practice.
 Medical practices face unique phone challenges: anxious patients calling about symptoms, appointment scheduling during busy hours, and strict compliance requirements that most AI platforms cannot meet.
 For agencies targeting healthcare, this creates both an opportunity and a barrier to entry.
 The practices desperately need automation, but they cannot use any solution that fails HIPAA compliance.
+Trillet's white-label platform lets agencies build and resell that compliant offering under their own brand.

 Why Do Medical Practices Need AI Receptionists?